riverrun/openmaize/README.md

 ## Upgrading to the newest version

-There have been a few changes in the newest version, 2.0.0.
-Please check the `UPGRADE_2.0.md` guide in this directory for details.
+Please check the `UPGRADE_2.1.md` guide in this directory for details.

 ## Goals